| Risk Factors

 Copyright © Nucleus Medical Media, Inc.

-shortage in a child's body.
+Rickets is caused by a vitamin D, calcium, or phosphorous shortage a child's body.
 This may occur when:

 - The supply of vitamin D from diet or sun exposure is too low